8 Important Questions to Ask your New Plumber 2023

 Before beginning every plumbing job, be sure to inquire about guarantees from your contractor.
 Warranties are often dependent on a period of time, such as 90 days, a year, five years, or ten years.
 If a component fails or has to be replaced, there are also certain lifetime warranties available, depending on the project.

 When something goes wrong soon after a job is completed, warranties will be a lifesaver.
 You will cover your most recent plumbing investment with a warranty.
+That’s why if you don’t want to spend money for any repair or replacements outside the warranty, make sure to ask your potential plumbers if they have warranties.
+If they can’t offer you any, it may be best to walk away and consider other options.

 Have You Ever Had a Job Like This?